 Neither the Company nor our subsidiaries generate substantial revenue, and, to date, our operations, research and development activities have been primarily funded through the sale of Company securities and securities of our subsidiaries.
 Current market conditions are likely to impair our ability to raise the capital we need.
 If we are unable to secure additional cash resources from the sale of securities or other sources, it could become necessary to further slow, interrupt or close down development efforts at Unidym.
 In addition, we may have to make additional cuts in expenses at the Company, which could impair our ability to manage our business and our subsidiaries.
-If investment capital is available to us, in the current market the terms may be onerous.
-If investment capital is needed and available to Unidym, Calando and the Company does not have the funds to make a pro rata investment, our ownership interest could be significantly diluted.
+Even if investment capital is available to us, the terms may be onerous in light of the state of the current market.
+If investment capital is needed and available to Unidym and/or Calando and the Company does not have the funds to make a pro rata investment, our ownership interest could be significantly diluted.
 The sale of additional Company stock to fund operations could result in significant dilution to stockholders.

 The strategy for eventual monetization of our subsidiaries will likely depend on our ability to exit our ownership position in each subsidiary in an orderly manner.
 Exit opportunities could include an initial public offering ("IPO") for the subsidiary or acquisition of the subsidiary by another company.
-Due to the current economic climate, companies are adopting conservative acquisition strategies and, even if there is interest, may not be able to acquire our subsidiaries on attractive terms, if at all.
+Due to the current economic climate, companies are adopting conservative acquisition strategies and, even if there is interest, they may not be able to acquire our subsidiaries on terms that are attractive to us, if at all.
 These factors could reduce the realizable return on our investment if we are able to sell a subsidiary.
 Additionally, the market for IPOs is severely limited, which limits public exit opportunities for our subsidiaries.

-Our business may be harmed if we cannot maintain our listing on the NASDAQ Capital Market.
+We may not be able to maintain our listing on the NASDAQ Capital Market.